operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_pkgman-to-bundle.md

 # Run the following command to generate bundles in the default 'bundle/' directory with the base-container image name
 # to be 'quay.io/example/etcd'
-$ operator-sdk pkgman-to-bundle packagemanifests --base-image quay.io/example/etcd
+$ operator-sdk pkgman-to-bundle packagemanifests --image-tag-base quay.io/example/etcd
 INFO[0000] Packagemanifests will be migrated to bundles in bundle directory INFO[0000] Creating bundle/bundle-0.0.1/bundle.Dockerfile INFO[0000] Creating bundle/bundle-0.0.1/metadata/annotations.yaml